Let’s check out a few national parks near San Francisco…

 The good news for pet owners is that their pets can accompany them to the park.
 Jack Mason Museum and Bolinas Museum are nearby attractions.
 Point Reyes National Seashore is the place for you if you’re looking for a range of activities!

 There are routes for hiking trails and stunning waterfalls to see, from Wildcat Beach to Mount Wittenberg.
-This protected coastline offers a distinctive array of vistas, including the Alamere Falls cliffs and the whales migrating close to the Point Reyes Lighthouse.
+This protected coastline offers a distinctive array of vistas, including the Alamere Falls cliffs and the whales migrating close to the Point Reyes Lighthouse, elephant seal populations, sea kayaking, and the Tule Elk Reserve are further highlights.

 4. Rosie the Riveter National Historical Park